qiuwenqi147/learngit/readme.txt

 Git is a version control system.
-Git is one free software.
+Git is one two free software.